 - Dispute inaccurate information.

-- Even if negative information is included, to explain the circumstances.
+- Explain the circumstances if negative information is included.

 - "Opt-out" to prevent credit bureaus from using your information for marketing.